New Funding for E-Truck Depot Charging Infrastructure: How to Secure the Funding

 What is Being Funded?

-The program is thus specifically designed for companies where electrification will have an immediate impact.
+Thus, the program specifically targets those companies where electrification will have an immediate impact.

 Depot Charging